tonethar/IGME-230-GDD-2017-Fall/projects/project2.md

 - If you worked in a pair, explain what each team member did.
 Remember, everyone is responsible for contributing throughout the project, not just to one aspect.

 ## Grading
 - *Both* partners must contribute *both* JavaScript code AND HTML/CSS to the project.
-This is NOT a project where team memebers are allowed to specialize into "Art Director" and "Software Developer" roles!
+This is NOT a project where team members are allowed to specialize into "Art Director" and "Software Developer" roles!
 Both team members shall be "Artist/Coders" (doing both) for this project.

 Your project will be graded on the following criteria: